WICG/local-peer-to-peer/EXPLAINER.md

 ## Considered Alternatives

-Rartial requirements can be fulfilled through the Web Share and Web Share Target APIs, as platforms which already provide a peer-to-peer file sharing option.
-The generic Local Peer-to-Peer API could generate unlimited possibilities for web applications to work with their specific features together seamlessly, the Web Share and Web Share Target cannot provide the consistent experience e.g. In-Web Share or In-Web Message Sync.
+The generic Local Peer-to-Peer API could generate unlimited possibilities for web apps to work with their specific features together seamlessly.

+The Web Share and Web Share Target can fulfill partial requirements, usually reply on the nearby peer-to-peer sharing only that system application already provided, but they cannot provide the consistent and immersive experiences in web app context e.g. In-Web Share or In-Web Message Sync, which causes UX friction that unable to accomplish desired continuous actions on the web apps.

 ## References & Acknowledgements